How FQHCs leverage innovative tech to improve systems & processes

 • Implement patient self-scheduling

-• Utilize text messages to do mass outreach
+• Utilize text messages for mass patient outreach solutions

 • Set up digital screening tools so social and behavioral needs are assessed outside of clinical sessions